Back to character index.

 - Conspicuous Gloves: While military gloves do exist (and pretty much everyone in the game uses a pair), Doc's gloves are white latex medical gloves.

 - Healing Shiv: He carries the MPD-0 Stim Pistol which revives and heals wounded teammates at a range.
 It heals back more health than reviving manually and can be shot at any range at anyone, including himself.
+And Attackers.